NEXEDGE dPMR Hand Portables, Mobile Radios, Repeaters

 There are currently various equipment manufacturers with devices approved for dPMR operation and compliant to ETSI standards.

 dPMR Mode 1: A general purpose peer to peer application of dPMR for all forms of licensed PMR use.
 Mode 1 is part of the ETSI standard TS102 658.

 dPMR Mode 2: A licensed PMR version that includes all base station and repeater functionality.
 Mode 2 is part of the ETSI standard TS102 658.

 About dPMR technology

-Both the FDMA (Frequency Divided Multiple Access) radio protocol employed in dPMR and the other widely adopted protocol, TDMA (Time Divided Multiple Access), deliver a 6.25kHz narrowband channel capability.
-The key difference between the two protocols is that the FDMA protocol presents 'true, always double capacity' 6.25kHz narrowband spectrum efficiency rather than the 'equivalent' 6.25kHz narrowband achieved by TDMA through creating two 6.25kHz equivalent channels from a 12.5kHz channel when a repeater is used to synchronise the time slots.
+Both the FDMA (Frequency Divided Multiple Access) air interface employed in dPMR and TDMA (Time Divided Multiple Access), employed in DMR deliver a 6.25kHz narrowband channel capability.
+The key difference between the two protocols is that the FDMA protocol presents 'true, always double capacity' 6.25kHz narrowband spectrum efficiency rather than 6.25kHz 'equivalence' achieved in TDMA by creating two 6.25kHz equivalent channels from a 12.5kHz channel when a repeater is used to synchronise the time slots.
 DMR requires that both slots are used by each repeater, dPMR allows each 6.25Khz channel to be independent allowing channels can be in different locations to improve coverage.
 6.25Khz technology also offers a greater range then 12.5Khz by some 2 to 3dB, this is a significant improvement in range.